winston/Conference_Planning_Playbook/README.md

 ### Budgeting

 Who's paying?
-Who's absorbing the lost if turnout is bad?
+Who's absorbing the loss if turnout is bad?

 ---